Large Outdoor Urns and Decorative Planters

 Tall Planter With Cascading Plants

-It's very easy to maintain and will last year in and year out.
-It's also easy to change up the plants if you are using annuals.
-I have many clay pots—they are popular and common and very easy to find in the garden centers.
+You can use a simple and inexpensive clay pot for this arrangement.
+These are very easy to maintain and will last year in and year out.
+It's also simple to change up the plants if you are using annuals.
+I have many clay pots—they are popular and inexpensive and very easy to find in the garden centers.

 Ornamental Grasses as Accents